bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 ## Road Map

-- Intro to SPAs
+1. Intro to SPAs
-- Intro to the MERN-Stack
+2. Intro to the MERN-Stack
-- This Unit's Reference App: **SEI CAFE**
+3. This Unit's Reference App: **SEI CAFE**
-- Building a MERN-Stack's Infrastructure
+4. Building a MERN-Stack's Infrastructure
-- Let's Begin Building **mern-infrastructure**
+5. Setting Up the **mern-infrastructure** Project
-- Configure React for Full-stack Development
+6. Configure React for Full-stack Development
+7. Essential Questions
-- Further Study
+8. Further Study

-## Intro to SPAs
+## 1. Intro to SPAs

 ### Review - What is a Single-Page App?